awhitney42/YumYumDonut/README.md

 - j = 0 : PEEK(v + 0) : X coordinate of Sprite 0 (panda) : joystick was pushed left or right
 - j = 1 : PEEK(v + 1) : Y coordinate of Sprite 0 (panda) : joystick was pushed up or down

-At the end of the expression in this statement `x = peek(v + (j - INT(j / 2) * j)) + d`, the value of **d** is added to the coordinate value retrieved by the PEEK.
-If you recall from line 4, **d** will be either a positive or negative value (to move up or left for a negative value, down or right for a positive one) plus some random fractional amount of the distance constant of 37.
+In the middle of the expression in this statement `x = peek( v + (j - c * 2)) + d + (c * b)`, the value of **d** is added to the coordinate value retrieved by the PEEK.
+If you recall from line 4, **d** will be either a positive or negative value (to move up or left for a negative value, down or right for a positive one).

+At the end of the expression, `(c * b)` is added to the coordination.
+This value will only be non-zero if the donut sprite is selected.
+So, in the case covered here for a joystick push and panda movement, this will be zero.

-So at the end of this statement, the **x** value will be a coordinate that will move the sprite either up or down by a certain amount if the joystick was pushed in the up or down directions, or left or right by that amount if the joystick was pushed in those directions.
+When completed, this statement produces an **x** value that will be a coordinate moving the panda sprite either up or down by a certain amount if the joystick was pushed in the up or down directions, or left or right by that amount if the joystick was pushed in those directions.

-The next statement `x = x - int((x) /239) * 239` or `x = x MOD 239` adjusts the destination coordinate using the modulus operator to make sure it doesn't land outside the bounds of the screen coordinates.
-This allows the sprite to enter the far side of the screen, Pac Man style, if it exits the other side and thereby avoids crashing the program.
+The next statement `x = x - int((x) /239) * 239` or `x = x MOD 239` adjusts the destination coordinate using the modulo operator to make sure it doesn't land outside the bounds of the screen coordinates.
+This allows the sprite to enter the far side of the screen, PAC-MAN style, if it exits the other side and thereby avoids crashing the program.

 The next statement `poke v + j, x` simply moves the sprite to the **x** coordinate using the **j** index!
 As we just discussed, **j** will be 0 or 1 when this sub is called after the joystick is moved, so this always moves the panda (Sprite 0) whenever the joystick is moved, allowing the user to control only the panda!

-Finally, the subroutine RETURNs to line 3.
+Finally, the subroutine RETURNs to line 2.

 **The Random Jumping Donut**

 At this point in the program execution, regardless of whether or not sub10 was just called because of a joystick push, line 3 will now calculate the value of **j** to be `j=z*2+2`, setting it to be **some random number between approximately 2.0001 and 3.9999**.

-Given these values of **j**, when sub 10 runs `peek(v + (j - INT(j / 2) * j))` this will PEEK the following locations:
+Given these values of **j**, when sub 9 runs `x = peek( v + (j - c * 2)) + d + (c * b)` this will PEEK the following locations:

 - j >=2 and j < 3 : PEEK(v + 0) : **X** coordinate of Sprite 0 (**panda**)
 - j >=2 and j < 4 : PEEK(v + 1) : **Y** coordinate of Sprite 0 (**panda**)

 (You will see that PEEK and POKE both accept the input of `v + j` in line 10, where **j** is a floating point number, so they must simply run INT on this value internally.)

-So, in the expression `x = peek(v + (j - INT(j / 2) * j)) + d` the value from the PEEK will be based on the position of the panda.
+So, in the expression `x = peek( v + (j - c * 2)) + d + (c * b)` the value from the PEEK will be based on the position of the panda.

-With there having been no joystick movement, **d** will always be a negative random number between 0 and 37 based on the calculation in line 4.
-The final value of **x** from this statement therefore will be the current X or Y coordinate of the panda minus some random number between 0 and 37.
+With there having been no joystick movement, **d** will always be a negative random number between 0 and 39 based on the calculation in line 3.

+At the end of the expression `(c * b)` is added to the coordination in the case where the donut is moving.
+If you recall, **c** will be 1 when the donut sprite is selected and **b** is a random value that increases in magnitude as the game score increases.
+This results in the **x** coordinate that is on average farther away from the panda as the score increases, making it progressively harder to catch!

+So, the final value of **x** from this statement therefore will be the current X or Y coordinate of the panda plus some random distance.
 Therefore the donut will always move some random amount relative to the current position of the panda.

 Now you can understand the sprite movement for the game.
-When line 10 runs, either the panda is moved in a controlled direction specified by the joystick push or the donut makes a random jump!
+When line 9 runs, either the panda is moved in a controlled direction specified by the joystick push or the donut makes a random jump!

 ### BASIC 10Liner Contest Rules